collective-soundworks/soundworks/manual/overview.md

 # Presentation

-[*Soundworks*](https://github.com/collective-soundworks/soundworks) is a Javascript framework that enables artists and developers to create collaborative music performances where a group of participants distributed in space use their mobile devices to generate sound and light through touch and motion.
+[*Soundworks*](https://github.com/collective-soundworks/soundworks) is a web framework that enables artists and developers to create collaborative music performances where a group of participants distributed in space use their mobile devices to generate sound and light through touch and motion.

 The framework is based on a client/server architecture supported by Node.js and WebSockets, and uses a modular design to make it easy to implement different performance scenarios: the [`soundworks-template`](https://github.com/collective-soundworks/soundworks-template) allows anyone to bootstrap a scenario based on *Soundworks* and focus on its audiovisual and interaction design instead of the infrastructure.